nystrom/rivo/docs/design.md

 Types can be extended in any module.
 Functions can be extended in any module.
+Instances of traits can be implemented in any module.

-When a module imports another, only the imported overloads are visible.
-Thus, if `M` imports
+When a module imports another, only the imported definitions are visible, even dynamically.
+Local definitions override imported definitions.

+T

 To prevent a module from changing the behavior of existing code, it is an error if alternatives in more than one module match.